oktadev/okta-blog/_source/_posts/2021-12-02-k8s-security-best-practices.md

 ## 1. Use Kubernetes Role-Based Access Control (RBAC)

 Kubernetes supports multiple authorization models for its API server.
 These are [ABAC (Attributed-Based Access Control)](https://kubernetes.io/docs/reference/access-authn-authz/abac/), [RBAC (Role-Based Access Control)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), [Node authorization](https://kubernetes.io/docs/reference/access-authn-authz/node/) and the [Webhook mode](https://kubernetes.io/docs/reference/access-authn-authz/webhook/).
-Out of all these, RBAC is the most secure and most widely used and is ideal for enterprises and medium to large organizations.
+Out of all these, RBAC is the more secure and most widely used and is ideal for enterprises and medium to large organizations.
 With RBAC, you can define role-based access control that closely resembles your organization's business rules.
 RBAC also works great with OIDC authentication.

 Most Kubernetes distributions have RBAC enabled by default.
+You can check this by running the command `kubectl cluster-info dump | grep authorization-mode`, which should have `authorization-mode=RBAC` in the output.
 If not, you can enable it using the `--authorization-mode` flag for the API server when creating or patching the cluster.
 For example, setting `--authorization-mode=RBAC,Node` will enable both RBAC and Node authorization on the cluster.

 Once RBAC is enabled, you can create roles (`Role`/`ClusterRole`) and bindings (`RoleBinding`/`ClusterRoleBinding`) to control access to your resources.
 Here is an example of a role and role binding that lets users view pods and services.